Statewide Facilities COVID-19 Closure

 Nolde Forest Environmental Education Center

-Teaching stations offer places for students to work and benches for those who wish to sit and enjoy the sights and sounds associated with the natural world.
+Teaching stations offer places for students to work and benches for those who wish to sit and enjoy the sights and sounds of the natural world.

-ADA accessible trails are located by the mansion and sawmill.
+ADA accessible trails are located at the Nolde Mansion and historic sawmill.

-The Nolde Mansion houses offices for the center staff.
-A garden featuring native wildflowers is adjacent to the mansion.
+The Nolde Mansion houses the park office including offices for the center staff.
+A garden featuring native wildflowers and a fountain is adjacent to the mansion.
+Rhododendron planted by the Nolde Family offer year-round greenery.

 The C.H.
-McConnell Environmental Education Hall near the mansion is the indoor site for year-round programming.
+McConnell Environmental Education Hall adjacent to the mansion is the indoor classroom for educational programming.

 Seasons and Hours

-The center is open every day of the year, sunrise to sunset.
+The park is open every day of the year, sunrise to sunset.

 The office and mansion parking lot are open 8:00 A.M. to 4:00 P.M., Monday through Friday.
-Contact the center office for facility seasons and hours.
+Contact the park office for facility seasons and hours.

 Nolde Forest is in Berks County, Pennsylvania, on PA 625, two miles south of PA 724 or three miles north of PA 568.
-The center office is located on Park Office Lane.
+The park office is located on Park Office Lane.

 GPS DD: Lat.
 40.2756 Long. -75.9495